Last Updated on 9 May 2023

 That, if you can’t paint or draw, you’re not creative.
 But, isn’t necessarily true.

-Artistic ability includes skills and talent to create fine works of art: painting, drawing, sculpting, musical composition, etc.
+Artistic ability includes skills and talent to create works of art: painting, drawing, sculpting, musical composition, etc.

 Creativity ability is the skill and talent to use our imagination to create and solve.

 We are creative all the time and don’t think about it.

 - Mom or dad ad-lib lunch for the kids, pulling together something yummy when it seemed there were no ingredients in the fridge.

 - The radio announces traffic is stopped on our route home, and we figure out a route taking the back roads home.

 - Your company Christmas Party invitation had a typo, and you added the missing punctuation with a Sharpie – and no one knew the difference.

-These examples required the use of imagination and experience to apply a creative solution to a problem or challenge.
+These examples required imagination and experience to apply a creative solution to a problem or challenge.

 We’ve got to stop selling ourselves short.
 We artificially hold ourselves back by giving up on imaginative thinking because we’re not portrait artists.

-What’s cool, when you let yourself be creative… the more you think and act creatively, the more creative you become.
+What’s remarkable, when you let yourself be creative… the more you think and act creatively, the more creative you become.
 Like exercising muscles, the more you use them, the stronger they become.